 13 May 2016

-This bill would give schools and academies the right to challenge when and how Ofsted inspections are carried out, and to appeal the results of those inspections.
-It also introduces measures intended to improve accountability and quality assurance in the school inspection system, and covers related purposes.
+The bill would give schools and academy trusts a formal right to challenge when and how Ofsted inspections are carried out, and to appeal the results.
+It also aims to strengthen accountability and quality assurance within the school inspection system.

 The bill is currently at the 2nd Reading in the House of Commons.
-If it progresses, it is expected to move to committee scrutiny for detailed examination.
+The first reading in the Commons occurred on 9 February 2016.

 Generated 21 February 2026